asutoshgha/socketprog/README.md

 ## Network Application - 5

-cheak wheather a number is even or not
+cheak wheather a number is even or not?

 USE IP